Best Indoor Play Spaces in LA: Playgrounds for Cold, Rainy Days

-It never rains in LA—except when it does.
-It's common knowledge that the roads around here become insane when water falls from the sky, but it's special mom knowledge that the living rooms become insane, too.
-And speaking of insane, ever try planning a birthday party outdoors in January?
-Sure, you might have one of those gorgeous days Manhattan moms covet, or you might end up calling 25 kids and rescheduling.
-Either way—rainy day or birthday—you need to know where the indoor playgrounds are in LA and Orange County.
+It never rains in LA—except when it does, and you need an indoor playground stat.
+And have you ever tried planning a birthday party outdoors in January?
+Sure, you might have one of those gorgeous days Manhattan moms covet, or you might end up wishing you'd booked a play space.
+Rainy days, birthdays, hot days, cold days—they all add up to needing to know where the indoor playgrounds are in LA and Orange County.

 Note that many indoor playgrounds are open only for birthday parties on the weekends, not for drop-ins, so call before heading out.
 Several of the locations below also offer classes.

-Noah's Ark at the Skirball Cultural Center.
+Noah's Ark at the Skirball is a definite must-do.
 Photo by Steve Cohn courtesy of Skirball Cultural Center

-Manhattan's popular playspace has arrived in Brentwood, with contained entertainment for little ones up to age 5 or 6 and a full range of programs.
-Open playtime is limited - check the website for hours.
+Manhattan's popular playspace has a branch in Brentwood, with contained entertainment for little ones up to age 5 or 6 and a full range of programs.
+Kidville also offers classes and birthday parties.
+Open playtime is limited; check the website for hours.

 Actually an exhibit at the Skirball Cultural Center, Noah's Ark functions as a playspace.
 Climbing structures are designed from re-purposed materials, and recycled crafts and storytelling go on all day.
 Admission is timed and restricted to two hours; advance ticket purchase is recommended on weekends and Thursdays (which are free days!).
 Note Noah's Ark does not do birthday parties.